Wikitalent from A-Z

 “We shouldn’t have late appointments anymore!”
 “Why not?”
 “People stay so long.
 They can’t get enough of watching the skyline at night!”
 Even though this exchange is made up, clients do linger at the end of the business day enjoying the nighttime view of the Frankfurt skyline from the CAPITALENT offices.

 We speak of a spiral of death when in the course of a few years positions frequently change hands, the titles of activities associated with them sound more and more impressive (just as the company cars grow larger and larger), but the company and its commercial activities move in opposite direction and gradually grow smaller.
 If the whole things comes to a sudden end, there is only one thing left to do: Get in line again at the back.

 Are rejected by CAPITALENT as dishonest.
 Client and candidate benefit from the independence of CAPITALENT consultants.

-Offers the TalentOrange program for professionals worldwide searching for holistic employment in the healthcare and social sector in Germany.
-Places healthcare staff and nursing professionals as well as midwives, surgical assistants for renowned German hospitals, and educational specialists of early childhood education for German educational institutions.
+Offers the TalentOrange program to professionals around the world searching for holistic employment positions in the healthcare and social sector in Germany.
+Places healthcare staff and nursing professionals, midwives and surgical assistants for renowned German hospitals, as well as educational specialists for early childhood education for German educational institutions.

 The tradition-rich Zollverein mine north of Essen was founded by the legendary industrialist Franz Haniel and for a long time was the largest coalmine in the Ruhr Valley.
 One of the CAPITALENT partners worked his first shifts underground there.
-After it was closed down, on the basis of a courageous decision by the City of Essen, the Zollverein was rebuilt into a cultural center and could therefore become an icon of transformation in the former industrial region.
-It was always regarded as the most beautiful mine in the world and today is included on the list of UNESCO World Heritage Sites.
+After it was closed down, on the basis of a courageous decision by the City of Essen, the Zollverein was rebuilt into a cultural center and became an icon of transformation in the former industrial region.
+It was always regarded as the most beautiful mine in the world and is included in the list of UNESCO World Heritage Sites today.